Gilbert and Ellice Islands: 'Spheres of influence' in the western and central Pacific

+Nikunau was the centre of New England and other Atlantic whalers' operations in the 1820s to 1860s on the On-the-Line grounds (the Line refers to the Equator).
+Coconut oil and copra trading companies from New South Wales, New Zealand and California followed, setting up stations on Butaritari.

-In 1876 Britain and Germany agreed to divide up the western and central Pacific, with each claiming a 'sphere of influence'.
-In the previous decade German traders had become active in the Solomon Islands, New Guinea, Marshall Islands and the Caroline Islands.
+In 1886 Britain and Germany agreed to divide up the western and central Pacific, with each claiming a 'sphere of influence'.
+In the previous decade German traders had become active in Samoa, the Solomon Islands, New Guinea, Marshall Islands and the Caroline Islands.
 In 1877 the Governor of Fiji was given the additional title of High Commissioner for the Western Pacific.
 However, the claim of a 'sphere of influence' that included the Ellice Islands and the Gilbert Islands did not result in the immediate move to govern those islands.
 Ships from the navies of the United States of America and European powers that visited the Gilbert and Ellice Islands included:

 United Kingdom

 Ships of the Royal Navy, on the Australian Station, were involved in suppressing the coercive labour recruitment practices, known as blackbirding in the South Pacific Ocean.